WilliamTCarroll/EasotopeFrontend/readme.md

 NOTE: Many of the sections below are general notes, and will be modified/cleaned up later

 ## General Info on Current Software

 -   Easotope.org
 -   Produces Various Spreadsheet (xls)
 -   Partially collect columns
 -   Rows are sorted by test
 -   "S" defines new sample (Each S is unique)
 -   Dates within an S may or may not be unique
 -   Two blank Rows between samples

 -   Import XLSX, export XLSX (likely with "live" formulas)
 -   All (or most) Calculations to be done on the spreadsheet

+# Getting Started

+This uses `lerna` for workspace handling.
+Tests and dev scripts can be ran with it, and

+1. Clone the repo
+2. Open a terminal in the project directory.
+3. `sh npx lerna bootstrap` (This runs `npm i` in all directories, and links the local dependencies)
+4. `sh npm run dev` (loads up a dev instance of the server)

 ## GUI

-- Ability to remove specific replicates from a sample, *required* reason
+-   Ability to remove specific replicates from a sample, _required_ reason

 ## Process

 1. ~Import spreadsheet from Easotope~
 2. ~Split into samples with list of replicates on each~
 3. Calculations